 - 1. Login to your KIDS account.

 - 2. Select 'child information'.

 - 3. Select enroll child.

 - 4. Enter information on all screens.

-- 5. Print 2 copies of the child enrollment form.
+- 5. Print a copy of the child enrollment form.

-- 6. Have the parent sign both copies
+- 6. Have the parent sign and date.

 - 7. Give the parent the Building for the Future Flyer.

-- 8. Keep one copy for your records, send the other to the Horizons office.
+- 8. Send the copy to the Horizons office.

 - 9. The child will be activated once we receive the signed form.
 Until then, the child will appear as pending.
-You can enter meals and meal counts for pending children
+You can enter meals and meal counts for pending children.

+- 10. Your computer must be available at home visits for the monitor to review enrollment data.